 You will need to submit the basic requirements for an emergency driver permit:

-- A completed Court Denial Emergency Driver Permit Application (Form 735-9A), instructions are on the application;
+- A completed Court Denial Emergency Driver Permit Application (Form 735-9A), you can get the form from your local office;

 - Payment of the permit and reinstatement fees;